Microsoft issues urgent security warning: Update your PC immediately

 The security flaw, known as PrintNightmare, affects the Windows Print Spooler service.
-Researchers accidentally published a how-to guide for exploiting it.
+Researchers at cybersecurity company Sangfor accidentally published a how-to guide for exploiting it.

+The researchers tweeted in late May that they had found vulnerabilities in Print Spooler, which allows multiple users to access a printer.
+They published a proof-of-concept online by mistake and subsequently deleted it -- but not before it was published elsewhere online, including developer site GitHub.

 Microsoft warned that hackers that exploit the vulnerability could install programs, view and delete data or even create new user accounts with full user rights.
 That gives hackers enough command and control of your PC to do some serious damage.